Hiking Guide of Wadi Al Far Trail

 Pros:

 • There is an old village along the trail (on a higher level) with a water source.
 HOWEVER, ask for permission first (if someone is in the village).
 Most of the time, the shepherds who stay in the villages will offer something out of kindness (water, etc.).
-But don’t take their resources for granted.
+But don't take their resources and kindness for granted.

 • You have different views to enjoy, Jebel Yabanah from up close, or the Jebel Jais from another angle.
 Both are equally rewarding and beautiful.